RandomComputerUser/FancyLighting/ModCallAPI.md

     - `void hook(Texture2D, Matrix, Rectangle, bool)`: The hook.
         - **Parameters:**
             - `Texture2D lightMapTexture`: The texture used to sample the light map.
-            - `Matrix samplingTransformation`: A transformation matrix that converts world coordinates (in pixels) to normalized coordinates for sampling `lightMapTexture`.
+            - `Matrix samplingTransformation`: A transformation matrix that converts world coordinates (in pixels) to UV coordinates for sampling `lightMapTexture`.
             - `Rectangle lightMapArea`: The area of the world covered by the light map, measured in tiles.
             - `bool cameraMode`: Whether the light map is for a camera mode capture.
         - **Remarks:** The dimensions of `lightMapTexture` may not match the dimensions of the light map in tiles.
 Do not rely on the values in the alpha channel of `lightMapTexture`.
 The alpha channel may be used by the Fancy Lighting mod for any purpose.
+Switching to a new render target or doing any drawing in the hook may cause graphical glitches.
 - **Call Returns:** `Action`
     - A function that removes the hook.
 The mod cleans everything up while unloading, so calling this function is not necessary.